Are you ready for something that happens every year-end – soliciting board members for their annual gifts?

-- report on the status of board gifts at each board meeting.
+- Report on the status of board gifts at each board meeting

-- Put pledge cards and return envelopes in every board member’s packet.
+- Put pledge cards and return envelopes in every board member’s packet

 - Set a deadline for all board gifts to be completed.
-For example – say, “we need all board gifts to be in by March 30.”
+For example – say, “we need all board gifts to be in by March 30”

 That gives you – or your board chair – an excuse to be in touch to follow-up.
 Don’t forget that your board members are extremely busy people and need to be cheerfully reminded of their duty to give.

-The board chair or another board members can do the talking and signing of letters.
+The board chair or another board member can do the talking and signing of letters.
 As staff, you can direct the entire effort like a quarterback behind the scenes.

-- ghost write the letters
+- Ghost-write the letters

-- give the board chair talking points
+- Give the board chair talking points

-- promote the conversation
+- Promote the conversation

-- publish frequent reports on board gifts to date
+- Publish frequent reports on board gifts to date

-- thank the board members early and often for their generosity.
+- Thank the board members early and often for their generosity

 6. Give board members lots of credit and acknowledgment.

 Remember the power of positive reinforcement.
-Praise behaviors you want to develop, and those behaviors will show up more often.
+Praise behaviors you want to develop and those behaviors will show up more often.

 Remember that board members do not get much acknowledgment – (just like you!).
 We like to amply give credit for all the resources that board members bring in – corporate, foundation, in-kind, public/government.